E. J. Speed

-Elbert Martin "E. J." Speed (born June 1, 1995) is an American football linebacker for the Indianapolis Colts of the National Football League (NFL).
-He played college football at Tarleton State.
+Elbert Martin "E. J." Speed (born June 1, 1995) is an American professional football linebacker for the Houston Texans of the National Football League (NFL).
+He played college football for the Tarleton State Texans.

-Early life and high school
+Early life

 Speed grew up in Fort Worth, Texas and attended North Crowley High School.
 He played both quarterback and wide receiver for the Panthers football team and was named first-team All-District as a senior after passing for 3,000 yards, rushing for 350 yards, and catching 30 passes for 400 yards with two touchdowns.

-He was ranked a two-star recruit by Rivals.com and was ranked one of the top 30 high school recruits in the state of Texas by Dave Campbell's Texas Football and received scholarship offers from Oklahoma State, Colorado, and Colorado State but he ultimately decided to play college football at NCAA Division II Tarleton State University in order to stay closer to his family after his stepbrother was diagnosed with cancer.
+Speed was ranked a two-star recruit by Rivals.com and was ranked one of the top 30 high school recruits in the state of Texas by Dave Campbell's Texas Football and received scholarship offers from Oklahoma State, Colorado, and Colorado State but he ultimately decided to play college football at NCAA Division II Tarleton State University in order to stay closer to his family after his stepbrother was diagnosed with cancer.

 College career

 Speed played five seasons for the Tarleton State Texans, redshirting his sophomore season due to injury.
 He was recruited to play quarterback, but was converted to wide receiver before moving to linebacker after his redshirt season.
 He was forced to redshirt again the next season due to injury.

 In his first season of playing time, Speed finished third on the team with 68 tackles, including 13 for loss, with six sacks and a Division II-high five forced fumbles and was named second-team All-Lone Star Conference (LSC).
 He only played in five games due to injury as a junior, with 41 total tackles (8.5 for loss).

 As a senior, Speed recorded a career-high 106 tackles, 12.5 tackles for loss and 5 sacks and was again named second-team All-LSC.
-During his senior season, Speed was arrested and charged with two counts of organized criminal activity in relation to a credit card fraud scheme along with three other people.
+During this senior season, Speed was arrested and charged with two counts of organized criminal activity in relation to a credit card fraud scheme along with three other people.
 His case was ultimately dismissed after the charges were no-billed by a grand jury.

 Speed finished his collegiate career with 231 tackles, 36 of which were for a loss, 11.5 sacks and eight forced fumbles.